sgnes/pyelfwrapper/README.md

 for user to get the global variable address information.

-This was intended to update the address information in the A2L file for CCP/XCP calibration, which use widely used in automotive industry.
+This was intended to update the address information in the A2L file for CCP/XCP calibration, which was widely used in automotive industry.

 ### Installation